mdashifraza7786/mdashifraza7786/README.md

 <br clear="both">
 <h1>Welcome To My Profile</h1>
-<h3 align="left">My name is Muhammad Ashif Raza, and I am a sophomore student pursuing B.tech in Computer Science and Engineering at the esteemed National Institute of Technology, Rourkela (NITR).
+<h3 align="left">My name is Muhammad Ashif Raza, and I am a pre-final year student pursuing B.tech in Computer Science and Engineering at the esteemed National Institute of Technology, Rourkela (NITR).
 Additionally, I possess a strong background as a professional full stack web developer, with a solid track record of 4 years of experience in the field.
 Apart from my academic and professional pursuits, I have a passion for Hindi/Urdu poetry.
 I take great pleasure in both reading and composing verses in these beautiful languages.</h3>

 ###